xrdocs/application-hosting/_tutorials/2016-05-13--xrdocs-how-to.md

 This tutorial is meant to get a new blogger/technical-writer, unfamiliar with @xrdocs, up and running in minutes.

-Cisco IOS-XR 6.0+ brings with it some key operational enhancements in the domains of monitoring (Streaming Telemetry), automation (APIs based on YANG models), ZTP (automated provisioning through shell scripts), software management ( RPM based package management) and Application hosting (Direct linux access to host applications onbox as processes/containers).
+Cisco IOS-XR 6.0+ brings with it some key operational enhancements in the domains of:
+  * Monitoring (Streaming Telemetry)
+  * Automation (APIs based on YANG models)
+  * iPXE and ZTP (automated provisioning through iPXE and shell scripts)
+  * Software management ( RPM based package management) and
+  * Application hosting (Direct linux access to host applications onbox as processes/containers).

+However, these enhancements require the right tools to aid their consumption.
+In our minds, at a macro level we can classify the tools into two types:
+  * **User end tools/applications**:  eg. YDK-py, Streaming Telemetry plugins for ELK/Prometheus/SignalFX, support for Config-management tools like Ansible, Puppet and Chef, YUM repositories for WRL7 apps etc.
+  * **Documentation**: Regular Blogs, Step-by-step tutorials and detailed technical documents have to accompany tools.
+There is probably nothing more infuriating than a badly documented piece of code/tool/feature.

+  **@xrdocs** has been designed to address these documentation concerns.
+The choice was simple, we needed a platform to quickly churn out relevant documentation and make sure it remains up-to-date with all the changes coming up in IOS-XR.